 Any student wishing to have their binder(s) on display at the Seminar closest to the time of completion of this study can submit them for display.
 The student must complete the necessary Members' Exhibition Entry Form (marking Education as the display category) for the applicable Seminar indicating the number and size of binders to be displayed.
 The student will also send a copy of their completed entry form to the Eduation Director.
 All postage costs associated with the mailing and return of the student binders for the Education display during Seminar are the responsibility of the student.

-Any student wishing to share high resoution images of any of their completed samples from their technique Study Course must be willing to sign a separate privacy statement so these images, the course title and student name can be publicized on the EAC website.
+Any student wishing to share high-resolution images of any of their completed samples from their Technique Study Course must be willing to sign a separate privacy statement so the images, course title and student name can be published on the EAC website.

 Registration for Technique Study Courses is open to EAC members throughout the year.

 The Project Courses can be completed individually or as part of a group, usually 2-12 members.
 These projects can be used as a workshop or program within your local Chapter.
-These project-oriented courses are offered in a wide variety of embroidery styles ranging from three (3) to twelve (12) months in duration.
+These project-oriented courses are offered in a wide variety of embroidery styles ranging from 3 to 12 months in duration.